 <end>

-What is immediately apparent from this, however, is that if the abuse being addressed is ‘normal’ (as the arrangements of Amazon, Starbucks and Google suggest it appears to be) then it will be considered reasonable under the terms of this rule, no matter abusive it is.
+What is immediately apparent from this, however, is that if the avoidance being addressed is ‘normal’ (as the arrangements of Amazon, Starbucks and Google suggest it appears to be) then it will be considered reasonable under the terms of this rule, no matter how abusive it is.
 In consequence the government’s proposals will, very deliberately, only outlaw a very few highly artificial schemes and leave entirely out of its remit the tax avoidance of companies like Google, Starbucks and Amazon, completely failing to meet the expectations of the public as a result.

 <A head>8.12 Reforming the UK’s tax havens